 Publisher: Lantern Publishing & Media (March 2011)

 It is an important collection, demonstrating not only that concern for the nonhuman isn’t a peripheral and easily neglected aspect of religious and ethical traditions, but also that there are many robust and creative religious and spiritual traditions whose contribution to humane endeavor has been too long neglected.

-Stephen Clark author of The Moral Status of Animals (1977) andAnimals and Their Moral Standing
+Stephen Clark, author of The Moral Status of Animals and Animals and Their Moral Standing